Ramo-Y/PersonalRecord/DEVELOPMENT.md

   - [Language enum](#language-enum)
   - [Map the language to a culture](#map-the-language-to-a-culture)

 # Description
 You are welcome to participate in the development of this tool, in this file some information and rules for the development are described.

 # Documentation
 If changes are made to the interface or functionality, the screenshots and documentation should also be updated.

+# Icons
+To add new icons to the user interface, use the Material Design icons from Google Fonts.
+They can be downloaded free of charge [here] (https://fonts.google.com/icons).
+Use the default settings and always download a dark and a light theme icon as an SVG file.

 # Branches
 To contribute, please create a fork of the repository, work on the develop branch and create a pull request in the `develop` branch.
 Once ci has run successfully with the tests, it can be merged into the `develop` branch.
 As soon as a new version is to be made available, the version is set and the `develop` branch is merged into the `master` branch.